gopi-chandu/stack-infinity/readme.md

 # Stack Infinity
-## a social media website in Node js , Css & Html
+> A social media website in Node js , Css & Html

+# Frameworks/packages/languages/database used :
+> Node js, scss, css, javascript, passport js for authentication, jQuery, Ajax, mongodb, express, socket.io, ejs, bcrypt, multer ,node mailer, git, jwt
+>
 > This app is purely made for fun , users can post posts and comment on them

 Mobile View
+>
 ![image](https://github.com/gopi-chandu/stack-infinity/blob/master/pics/demo.jpg)

 ## Usage

 > - sign up , get otp and verify it.
 > - sign in
 > - post posts and comments
 > - on the right you can see a list of users of this platform

 ## for developers / contributers

 > - git clone
 > - install dependencies using `npm i`
 > - run the app using `npm start`
 > - chat box works in local development server